carlosmunoz/zanata-wiki/Security-advisories.md

 A flaw was found in the way RichFaces ResourceBuilderImpl handled deserialization.
 A remote attacker could use this flaw to trigger the execution of the deserialization methods in any serializable class deployed on the server.
 This could lead to a variety of security impacts depending on the deserialization logic of these classes.
 The fix for this issue introduces a whitelist to limit classes that can be deserialized by RichFaces.

-There are not any security advisories currently available.
-Below is a placeholder showing the format for advisory records.

 ### Affected versions

 3.0.0-3.1.2